kaverigotkhindi/testimonial_page/README.md

-Testimonial page is created to demonstrate Flex bo and Grid
+Testimonial page is created to demonstrate Flex box and Grid